KhronosGroup/SYCL_Reference/source/iface/event.rst

 ::

   class event;

-Events support the explicit control of scheduling of kernels, and querying status of a running kernel.
-Operations like :ref:`queue-submit` that queue a kernel for execution may accept an event to wait on and return an event associated with the queued kernel.
+An event in SYCL is an object that represents the status of an operation that is being executed by the SYCL runtime.

+Although an event represents the status of a particular operation, the dependencies of a certain event can be used to keep track of multiple steps required to synchronize said operation.

+A SYCL event is returned by the submission of a command group.
+The dependencies of the event returned via the submission of the command group are the implementation-defined commands associated with the command group execution.

+The SYCL event class provides the
+:ref:`common reference semantics <common-reference>`.

 .. seealso:: |SYCL_SPEC_EVENT|